 - Clear out any test content that may be lingering.

 - Check the site on the front end using multiple devices and browsers.

 - Perform a mobile responsive test, and optimize for mobile as needed.

 - Test all functionality, including contact forms and checkout processes.

 Then, take a break.
 Get away from the project for a couple of hours, and come back with fresh eyes.

 It’s almost guaranteed that you missed something on your first pass.
 Once you’ve given the site a final check, you can launch it with confidence.

 Don’t forget the final step of enabling indexing by search engines.

 7. Follow Through With Clients Post-Launch

-You may feel like your job is done at this point, but providing strong post-launch support will leave a positive impression on your client.
+You may feel like your job is done at this point, but providing strong post-launch support such as good response time, maintenance and incident management will leave a positive impression on your client.